oslabs-beta/ShieldQL/README.md

 - Authorization: With ShieldQL, you can define granular access controls for different types and fields in your GraphQL schema.
 This way, you can control what data each user can access based on their role and permissions.
 - Query Sanitization: ShieldQL gives you the tools to sanitize incoming GraphQL queries to prevent potential malicious operations and protect your backend from excessively deep and excessively long queries used in denial-of-service attacks.

 # NOTE: ShieldQL is still in development.
-We will officially launch on Thursday 9/10
+We will officially launch on Thursday 8/10 :rocket:

 ## Features